ArdanaLabs/audit/src/attacks/vampire.md

 ### Major takeaways

-* Lack of vampire attack stories in the Cardano ecosystem is, according to my analysis, a simple function of Cardano
+* Lack of vampire attack stories in the Cardano ecosystem is, according to my analysis, not a by-construction property of Cardano.
+I.e. it's a matter of time.

 * Forking a codebase is often used as evidence in favor of the accusation that a given $\Pi'$ conducted a vampire attack, though forking is not an intrinsic property of the attack.